TheWall89/inducoapi/README.md

 </details>

-If you want to directly write the generated OpenApi spec in a YAML file, just add `--output ./openapi.yaml`
+If you want to directly write the generated OpenApi spec in a YAML file, just add `--output openapi.yaml`

 ## TODO list

 - [x] Add support for request/response files in YAML
 - [x] Add support for `application/yaml` content
+- [ ] Package module
 - [ ] Add support for `headers`
 - [ ] Add support for `links`
 - [ ] Add support for `format`